 Muskegon Housing Commission

-Muskegon Housing Commission is a Public Housing Agency in Muskegon, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of April 4th, 2020, Muskegon Housing Commission has 1 waiting lists that are open now or opening soon.
+Muskegon Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 21st, 2020, Muskegon Housing Commission has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.